zkmkarlsruhe/ofxTensorFlow2/README.md

 When referring to the SavedModel we mean the parent folder of the exported neural network containing two subfolders assets and variables and a saved_model.pb file.
 Do not change anything inside this folder.
 However renaming the folder is permited.

-By default, the example applications try to load a SavedModel named "model" located in "example_XXXX/bin/data/".
-When downloading or training a model please make sure the SavedModel is at this location at has the right name (renaming may be necessary).
+By default, the example applications try to load a SavedModel named "model" (or "models" depending on the example) located in "example_XXXX/bin/data/".
+When downloading or training a model please make sure the SavedModel is at this location and has the right name.

 Afterwards compile and execute the example.
 For example using make:
 ```bash